 The Iowa statute of limitations for injury claims are as follows:

-If you have questions about Iowa's statute of limitations such as, "which Iowa statute applies to my particular accident/injury?", an experienced Des Moines personal injury lawyer can talk to you about the classifications and considerations for your case.
+If you have questions about Iowa's statute of limitations such as, "which Iowa statute applies to my particular accident/injury?" an experienced Iowa personal injury lawyer can talk to you about the classifications and considerations for your case.

-Iowa Statute of Limitations: When the Clock Begins Ticking
+Iowa Statue of Limitations: When the Clock Begins Ticking

 According to Iowa statute of limitations, the time limit is supposed to begin when an injury is suffered.
 For instance, if you are injured in a car accident in Iowa, the Iowa statute of limitations will begin at the time of the car accident.
 Therefore, you will have 2 years from the date of the accident to file an injury claim, but you should not wait that long to file a suit or settle your claim because bad things can happen which can result in your claim being barred.